gmac/graphql-stitching-ruby/README.md

 * The `@boundary` directive is applied to a root query where the boundary type may be accessed.
 The boundary type is inferred from the field return.
 * The `key: "id"` parameter indicates that an `{ id }` must be selected from prior locations so it may be submitted as an argument to this query.
 The query argument used to send the key is inferred when possible (more on arguments later).

-Each location that provides a unique version of a type must provide _exactly one_ boundary query per possible key (more on multiple keys later).
+Each location that provides a unique variant of a type must provide _exactly one_ boundary query per possible key (more on multiple keys later).
 The exception to this requirement are types that contain only a single key field:

 ```graphql
 type Product {